anik-amd/butex-notes/L3-T1/TEM-313-Industrial-Management/part-b/2-marketing-basics.md

 ![](img/a-simple-marketing-system.png)

-Sellers send goods and services and communications such as ads and direct mail to the market; in return they receive money and information such as customer attitudes and sales data.
+Sellers send goods and services and communications such as ads and direct mail to the market; in return, they receive money and information such as customer attitudes and sales data.

 The inner loop shows an exchange of money for goods and services; the outer loop shows an exchange of information